 If you or a loved one have been harmed in an auto accident, be sure to contact the Whitley Law Firm.
 As North Carolina has contributory negligence, you could lose out on all compensation if you are blamed in any way for the accident.

-Learn how much your claim could be worth, and defend your right to compensation when you work with a Raleigh personal injury lawyer from our firm.
+Learn how much your claim could be worth, and defend your right to compensation when you work with a Kinston personal injury lawyer from our firm.
 You can get started on your case by filling out a free case review today.